 Azure Monitor is designed to be the single place for monitoring all your Azure IaaS and PaaS services, along with your own applications and code while also being able to extend to on-premises resources as well as resources in other clouds.
-Azure Monitor builds on top of Log Analytics, the platform service that gathers log and metrics data from all your resources.
-The easiest way to think about it is that Azure Monitor is the marketing name, whereas Log Analytics is the technology that powers it.
-To (try to) clarify this for customers, Microsoft has started to refer to Log Analytics as Azure Monitor Logs instead.
+Azure Monitor builds on top of Azure Log Analytics, the platform service that gathers log and metrics data from all your resources.
+The easiest way to think about Azure Monitor vs Log Analytics is that Azure Monitor is the marketing name, whereas Azure Log Analytics is the technology that powers it.
+To (try to) clarify this for customers, Microsoft has started to refer to Azure Log Analytics as Azure Monitor Logs instead.

-Once you have the data in Azure Monitor you use Kusto Query Language (KQL) queries to understand what’s going on and alerts to let you know (email, text message, push notification in the Azure app, phone call as well as integration with your IT services platform) when something’s amiss.
-Alerts rely on Action groups to define what action to take which can also include running Automation Runbooks, Azure Functions or a Logic app as well as connect to a webhook endpoint.
+Once you have the data in Azure Monitor you use Kusto Query Language (KQL) queries in Azure Log Analytics to understand what’s going on and alerts to let you know (email, text message, push notification in the Azure app, phone call as well as integration with your IT services platform) when something’s amiss.
+Alerts rely on Action groups to define what action to take which can also include running Automation Runbooks, Azure Functions, or a Logic app as well as connecting to a webhook endpoint.
 Note that queries can span several workspaces if required.

 Azure Monitor is designed to handle any scale workload from a trickle of log data to massive amounts of data, but Microsoft does ask you to contact them if you’re expecting to ingest “more than a few TB a day” so they can ensure adequate capacity is available.

-If network security is a concern, consider using Private Link to make sure your traffic stays on Azure’s backbone network with no public network access and if you’re using ExpressRoute, securing on-premises network traffic as well.
+If network security is a concern, consider using Private Link to make sure your traffic stays on Azure’s backbone network with no public network access, and if you’re using ExpressRoute, secure on-premises network traffic as well.